Jesse Marsch appointed new Leeds United head coach

 The former RB Leipzig boss will succeed Marcelo Bielsa on a deal until June 2025, subject to international clearance.

-Bielsa left the club after last weekend's 4-0 defeat at home to Tottenham.
-It was Leeds's fourth consecutive loss in the top flight and meant it conceded 20 goals in February alone, the most in a single calendar month by any team in Premier League history.
+Bielsa left the club following last weekend's 4-0 defeat at home to Tottenham.
+It was their fourth consecutive loss in the top flight and meant they conceded 20 goals in February alone, the most in a single calendar month by any team in Premier League history.

 Leeds director of football Victor Orta said: "We are delighted to welcome Jesse to the club and excited for him to lead us into this new chapter.